Frequently asked questions

 Yes!
 We have been overwhelmed with positive feedback from consumers who are thrilled to have Anathoth Farm products now available in Australia.
 Many emails and letters that we receive from Australian customers contain reminiscences of childhood memories and how much Anathoth Farm jam reminds them of their Mother’s or Grandmother’s home-made jam.

-You can find Anathoth Farm jam in all Woolworths and Coles stores and several Anathoth Farm pickles in Coles’ stores.
+You can find a range of Anathoth Farm jam and pickles in Woolworths and Coles stores.
+To view the range available, please follow this link to the Australian website.
 We can be found in some other independent grocery stores and we are working hard to improve this.
 If you can’t find your favourite flavour in your local store, just ask the Store Manager/Owner if they can stock it for you.
 We thank you for your support.